knyazer/RSS/README.md

 sh start.sh
 ```
 Then you will see the GUI and some logs in console, which show that C++ addons loaded succesfully.
 There could be a huge number of errors, because of the docker, you can simply ignore them.

-### TODOs
-* Remove unnecessary AABBs from shapes
-* Add support of complicated (combined) convex shapes in Shape class
-* Precise collision detection (not with precision of one step)
-* Impulse based collision resolution
-* Angular velocities support
-* Make GUI better with Mantine, probably (lowest priority for now)